 The following is our suggested strategy for snap freezing biological samples.
-We have tested this method many times, but be warned that all samples behave differently.
+We have tested this method many times, and it seems to work well for most samples.

 Here is a link to a Nature Methods publication (Murphy et al) that outlines some of the potential problems.

 - Styrofoam box with lid (for dry ice)